A localized consensus-based sampling algorithm: Introduction

-These Langevin algorithms use derivatives of the potential $V$, which is often undesirable~\cite{dunbarEnsembleInferenceMethods2022b,kovachkiEnsembleKalmanInversion2019}.
-McKean--Vlasov-type SDEs (SDEs whose dynamics include their own solution law) discretized with multiple particles have been used to construct various derivative-free (often approximate) samplers.
-Ensemble Kalman sampling (EKS)~\cite{garbuno-inigoInteractingLangevinDiffusions2020} and the closely related ALDI method~\cite{garbuno-inigoAffineInvariantInteracting2020b} are derived from interacting Langevin diffusions and inspired by the ensemble Kalman inversion (EKI) optimizer~\mbox{\cite{iglesiasEnsembleKalmanMethods2013,kovachkiEnsembleKalmanInversion2019,schillingsAnalysisEnsembleKalman2017}}, which is related to a sequential application of the ensemble Kalman filter (EnKF)~\cite{evensenSequentialDataAssimilation1994}.
-There is also a version of EKI that performs sampling, which is analyzed in~\cite{dingEnsembleKalmanInversion2021}.
-The consensus-based sampling (CBS) method~\cite{carrilloConsensusbasedSampling2022}, described in more detail in~\cref{sec:ips:cbs}, was inspired by consensus-based optimization~(CBO)~\cite{pinnauConsensusbasedModelGlobal2017}.
-Other samplers based on interacting particles include the multiscale sampler in~\cite{pavliotisDerivativeFreeBayesianInversion2022}.
+These Langevin methods use gradients of the potential $V$, which can be undesirable~\cite{dunbarEnsembleInferenceMethods2022b,kovachkiEnsembleKalmanInversion2019}.
+In the case of non-differentiable potentials, gradients can be approximated using the proximal operator~\cite{doi:10.1137/16M1108340,leeStructuredLogconcaveSampling2021,pereyraProximalMarkovChain2016,titsiasAuxiliaryGradientBasedSampling2018} or similar techniques~\cite{doi:10.1137/21M1406349} to form new, gradient-free algorithms.
+However, unless the potential has certain structure, this introduces the need to solve an embedded optimization problem.
+Various methods adapt Langevin dynamics to be gradient-free by using an \emph{ensemble} of multiple \emph{particles} (instances of the SDE) that exchange information, which can be harnessed to approximate gradients.
+These are often formulated in the infinite-particle limit, as McKean--Vlasov SDEs.
+Examples include ensemble Kalman sampling (EKS)~\cite{garbuno-inigoInteractingLangevinDiffusions2020} and the closely related ALDI method~\cite{garbuno-inigoAffineInvariantInteracting2020b}, derived from interacting Langevin diffusions and inspired by the ensemble Kalman inversion (EKI) optimizer~\mbox{\cite{iglesiasEnsembleKalmanMethods2013,kovachkiEnsembleKalmanInversion2019,schillingsAnalysisEnsembleKalman2017}}.
+EKI is related to iterating the ensemble Kalman filter (EnKF)~\cite{evensenSequentialDataAssimilation1994}; an EKI-based sampler is analyzed in~\cite{dingEnsembleKalmanInversion2021}.
+Other ensemble variants of Langevin dynamics include~\cite{dingConstrainedEnsembleLangevin2022} and the multiscale sampler in~\cite{pavliotisDerivativeFreeBayesianInversion2022}.
+In addition, the consensus-based sampling (CBS) method~\cite{carrilloConsensusbasedSampling2022}, described in \cref{sec:ips:cbs}, was developed independently of Langevin dynamics.
+It was inspired by consensus-based optimization~(CBO)~\cite{pinnauConsensusbasedModelGlobal2017}.